RibenaMapleSyrup/face-api.js-at-the-cinema-/README.md

 # face-api.js-at-the-cinema-

-This repository is uses face-api.js to detect facial expression from webcam and compare with actors/actresses within a database.
+Use face-api.js to detect facial expression from webcam and compare with actors/actresses within a database!
+The database comprises of characters from my favourite films of the past decade.
+Feel free to add your own.

 ## To Get Started...